andong777/FruitWar/README.md

 # To-do

 - deploy and add advertisement.
+- complete introduction of properties.

+# Log

+## 8/30 P.M.
 - add shoot direction rotating functionality, to let player control shoot direction.

-# Log
+- release version 1.2.

 ## 8/30 A.M.
 - prev and next buttons can hide when no more content.